-How we handle your homeowners or condominium association in Old Town
+How we manage your homeowners or condominium association in Old Town

-If your rental is in an association that requires parking passes or pool passes, etc., it is the tenant's responsibility to secure those passes.
-Typically the tenant needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Sometimes, you'll need to hand over the old passes before new passes can be issued.
+If your rental property is in an association that requires parking passes or pool passes, etc., it is the renter's responsibility to arrange for those passes.
+Most often the renter needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+Sometimes, you'll need to give us your old passes before new passes can be issued.

 Landlord Reference

-a free source for property owners in Old Town
+a good archive for property owners in Old Town

-- Before you lease out your rental property in Old Town
+- Before you put a renter in your property in Old Town

 - Collections and evictions